The Care Inspectorate and the Care Quality Commission

 These main bodies regulate the care sector.
 They have a role to play in getting alongside and supporting most care related services across all ages including adoption and fostering services, childcare and child minding, care homes and in-home care for the elderly.
 Whilst their primary function is not to police services but to serve and assist services, they do also have powers to close down services if it were in the public interest and a service continually failed to meet the right standards.
 We pay an annual fee to register all of our in-home care services with them.
 This video might give you more insight into their role:

 When a care providers like ours sets up a new service in a new area, we need to register with the care inspectorate.
-We are charged an initial fee of around £1300.
-The registration process can take around 3-9 months.
+We are charged an initial fee and the registration process can take around 3-9 months.

 Registration is split into three main parts.
 Firstly digging into who the registered provider is.
 The registered provider is the limited company or organisation who owns the service and has financial responsibility for it.
 For example Bright Care at Home Ltd is a registered provider, so they want to know what the story of this company is and the people involved in running it – are they fit and proper people?
 Does it has a stable and responsible history?
 Secondly finding out more about the proposed registered manager and their suitability to lead a service.
 This is the person, usually employed by the provider, with the day to day management responsibility for the safe and effective delivery of the service.
 Who is this person?
 Are they of the right calibre to be managing such a critical service caring for vulnerable people?
 It should be noted that in smaller services people who are involved as the registered provider may also have a significant part to play in running the day to day service too.